Wanna Stay Out of These?

 Now armed with only YOUR swing, go conquer.

-Please tell me you spent twice as much time practicing each aspect of your short-game… PLEASE!!!
+Please tell me you spent 80% of your time practicing each aspect of your short-game… PLEASE!!!

-As important as the physical side of the game is the mental side is even more paramount.
+As important as the physical side of the game is the mental side which is even more paramount.
+Your swing is only 3-5% of the game.
+We only play the game on flat lies on 18 tees...
 Grab a good read on the mental approach to playing golf, or even one from The Golf Dr’s library.
 When it is raining outside, any other inclement weather, or even darkness.
 Give thought to your pre-shot routine, or how to best manage your game around a particular course, or how to better handle a heat of the battle moment better should it arise again.

 Mental preparation and positive thinking will create better outcomes around the course.